vetienne74/hpcscan/README.md

 * CUDA compiler
 * NEC compiler

-## Environment script
+## Environment script (mandatory)

-source one of the files in ./env such as
+In order to compile and run hpcscan, you need to source one of the files in ./env

+Example

 `source ./env/setEnvMarsGccCuda.sh`

-You would probably need to create a file for your system (take example from one of the existing files)
+> **For a new system, you would need to create a file for your system (take example from one of the existing files)**

 # Compilation